top of page

 Why reject any capable healing tool when we need all the help we can get?

-Biohacking is the mentality of a hacker applied to human optimization.
+Biohacking is the hacker mentality applied to human optimization.
 It is not about fancy gadgets and gimmicks but about working smarter, not harder.
 Weston Price, a dentist turned anthropologist, is believed by some to have been the first biohacker.
 A curious mind with a compelling story, dedicating his life to finding answers and creating a groundbreaking legacy of documented findings.
 There are many such pioneers in the health arena today, changing the way we understand modern man’s health.

 Ayurveda will remain my filter as I sift through new research, diets, facts, and fads.
-Its framework for healing I believe is genius and unlike anything I have ever seen before and have explored!
+Its framework for healing, I believe, is genius and unlike anything I have ever seen before and have explored!

 When it comes to nuance, I'm a quality-tarian.

-Why do some people from all medical fields, alternative or mainstream like to simplify, stick to their lane and never explore, or experiment?
+Why do some people from all medical fields, alternative or mainstream, like to simplify, stick to their lane, and never explore or experiment?

 Ram Dass said it best: